Alngindabu: Marriage and family

-Stephen died in 1918, and Alngindabu was taken with her two youngest children to live in the Kahlin Compound in Darwin, making her one of the Stolen Generations.
+Stephen died in 1918, and Alngindabu was taken with her two youngest children by the Aboriginal Protection Authority to live in the Kahlin Compound in Darwin, making her one of the Stolen Generations.
+Her two elder sons Bernard and Jack had already found work in the areas surrounding Lucy Mine and her daughter Margaret had married so they were not also taken.
+During this period Alyandabu worked in the home of Judge Waters as a laundress and housemaid and returned to the compound each night to be close to her family.
+Her son Joe said he often experienced hunger at the compound and would eagerly await her return each night as she was sometimes able to bring back leftovers from the Judges home.

 From 1918 to 1922 daughter Margaret and her husband ran the Lucy Mine, after which others took it over until 1960, when Val took up the lease again.

+It is unclear when Alngindabu left Kahlin Compound but during World War II she was living in Katherine, Northern Territory and was evacuated from there to Balaklava, South Australia where she remained until 1946.

 Alngindabu was described by Ted Egan as "around six feet tall (183 cm), straight as a gun barrel, black, proud, barefooted, wearing a simple cotton frock and a wide-brimmed stockman's hat.
 In her hand she carried a few items tied in a red handkerchief, and she puffed contentedly on a pipe as she walked".
 She was known for her independent spirit, generosity and devotion to her family.
-She became an almiyuk, or female elder, who was custodian of special knowledge and had authority to bestow names to children.
-Her brother Maranda was also an elder, known as a namiyuk (male elder).
+She became an Almiyuk, or female elder, who was custodian of special knowledge and had authority to bestow names to children.
+Her brother Maranda was also an elder, known as a Namiyuk (male elder).

 She died on 23 September 1961 in Darwin, and was buried in the local cemetery with a Catholic ceremony.
 To ensure that Aboriginal spiritual obligations were adhered to, a shade-laying ceremony was later held for her at Humpty Doo Station in 1963.
-Her familial and cultural traditions continued through her descendants, with the most senior female family member holding the position of almiyuk, or senior elder, of the Kungarakany people.
+Her familial and cultural traditions continued through her descendants, with the most senior female family member holding the position of Almiyuk, or senior elder, of the Kungarakany people.